-The California ISO has now performed the second or "Detailed Ranking" step in the process of ranking discretionary market initiatives described in the "Updated Catalogue of Market Design Initiatives, July, 2009".
+The California ISO has now performed the second or "Detailed Ranking" step in the process of ranking discretionary market initiatives described in the "Updated Catalogue of Market Design Initiatives, August, 2009".
 In doing so the ISO has followed the formalized two step ranking process that was approved by the California ISO Board of Board of Governors in March 2007.
-The two-step ranking process is not intended to be conclusive or prescriptive, but rather to provide critical in put to the ISO for developing a corporate strategic plan followed by market design and implementation planning.
-This report presents the resulted of the detailed ranking step, explains the rationale for the high-priority rankings and describes the upcoming activities the ISO has planned in the Market Initiatives Roadmap process.
+The two-step ranking process is not intended to be conclusive or prescriptive, but rather to provide critical input to the ISO for developing a corporate strategic plan followed by the market design stakeholder process for each initiative.
+It is important to note that the initiatives themselves do not pre-suppose a particular outcome; rather they are a starting point for a stakeholder process to work out the details of the effort.
+This effort may be followed by a tariff stakeholder process, a BPM stakeholder process and a release planning process.
+This report presents the results of the detailed ranking step, explains the rationale for the high-priority rankings and describes the upcoming activities the ISO has planned in the Market Initiatives Roadmap process.